-"Funding from Other Sources" - means cash or in-kind contributions from the private sector, the voluntary sector, charities and individual donors and forms part of Cost-Matched Funding;

-"Housing" - means residential accommodation, and facilities, common areas and services used directly with the residential accommodation in order to reduce Housing Need in support of NHS targets, but may include up to 30% of total associated available space for non-residential purposes.
-Other than the aforementioned 30% of total associated available space for non-residential purposes, Housing does not include commercial or institutional premises, social or recreational services, and services or facilities related to mental or physical health care, education, corrections, food services, social support or public recreation, except as may otherwise be expressly permitted under this Agreement;

-"Housing Need" - means a household whose Housing falls below at least one of the standards of Affordability, Suitability and Adequacy, and the household would have to spend at least 30% or more of its before-tax income to access acceptable local Housing;

-"Initiative" - means an NHS initiative delivered by HNS set out in Schedule B to this Agreement;

-"Municipal Funding" - means cash or in-kind contributions from any municipality, within Nova Scotia, and forms part of Cost-Matched Funding;

-"Project" - means Housing that is eligible under an Initiative to this Agreement and for greater certainty may include a single Unit, but excludes the case of a Commitment to a Recipient;

-"PT Funding" - means cash or in-kind contributions from Nova Scotia and forms part of Cost-Matched Funding;

-"Recipient" - means a household in Housing Need, directly receiving a contribution under an Initiative to this Agreement;

-"Social Housing" - means Housing, the administration of which was on April 1, 2019 within a "Program" in Schedule C to Social Housing Agreement (SHA) between CMHC and HNS dated December 12, 1997 and is still within a "Program" in Schedule C to the SHA at the times of the commitment and use of the CMHC Funding for it.
-However, Housing that was or is ONLY within either of the following is excluded: (a) in the original schedule C to the SHA - "Program No. 3 Rent Supplement Program", "Program No. 4 Rent Supplement Program", "Program No.
+- "Funding from Other Sources" means cash or in-kind contributions from the private sector, the voluntary sector, charities and individual donors and forms part of Cost-Matched Funding; - "Housing" means residential accommodation, and facilities, common areas and services used directly with the residential accommodation in order to reduce Housing Need in support of NHS targets, but may include up to 30% of total associated available space for non-residential purposes.
+Housing does not include commercial or institutional premises, social or recreational services, and services or facilities related to mental or physical health care, education, corrections, food services, social support or public recreation, except as may otherwise be expressly permitted under this Agreement; - "Housing Need" means a household whose Housing falls below at least one of the standards of Affordability, Suitability and Adequacy, and the household would have to spend at least 30% or more of its before-tax income to access acceptable local Housing; - "Initiative" means an NHS initiative delivered by SHC set out in Schedule B to this Agreement; - "Municipal Funding" means cash or in-kind contributions from any municipality, within Saskatchewan, and forms part of Cost-Matched Funding; - "Project" means Housing that is eligible under an Initiative to this Agreement and for greater certainty may include a single Unit, but excludes the case of a Commitment to a Recipient; - "PT Funding" means cash or in-kind contributions from Saskatchewan and forms part of Cost-Matched Funding; - "Recipient" means a household in Housing Need, directly receiving a contribution under an Initiative to this Agreement; - "Social Housing" means Housing the administration of which was within a "Program" in the original and revised schedule C to the Social Housing Agreement (SHA) between CMHC and SHC dated March 4, 1997, and the administration of which was on April 1, 2019 and is still within a Program in the original and revised Schedule C at the times of the commitment and use of the CMHC Funding for it ("Eligible Existing Social Housing") and includes any Units in Housing under this Agreement intended to replace a Unit of such Eligible Existing Social Housing.
+However, Housing that was or is ONLY within either of the following is excluded: "Program No. 3: Rent Assistance Program"; "Program No. 4: Rent Supplement Program"; "Program No. 5: Rural and Native Homeownership Program"; "Program"; "Program

-10 Rural and Native Homeownership Program", "Program No. 11 Rural and Native Homeownership Program"; (b) in the revised schedule C to the SHA now in force - "Program No. 2: Rent Supplement Program"; Housing in "Program No. 8: Rural and Native Homeownership and Rental Housing Program" that is no longer owned by HNS, CMHC, or HNS and CMHC; "Program No. 11: Emergency Home Repair Program or Seniors"; "Program No. 12: Emergency Home Repair Program for Families" ("Eligible Existing Social Housing"); and includes any unit in Housing under this Agreement intended to replace a Unit of Eligible Existing Social Housing, excluding existing PT unilateral housing;

-"Suitability" - means the Housing has enough bedrooms for the size and composition of households, according to National Occupancy Standard;

-"Targets and Outcomes" - means the mutually agreed-to Targets and Outcomes set out in a completed Action Plan and includes the related indicators and expected results, all in accordance with Schedule C;

-"Unit" - means self-contained residential dwelling or as may be otherwise set out in the Action Plan.
+- No. 6: Rural and Native Homeownership Program"; "Program No. 2: Rent Supplement Program"; "Program No. 3: Social Housing Homeownership Program"; "Program No. 7: Equity Investment Housing Program"; "Program No. 8: Home Repairs and Improvement Program"; "Program No.9: Rental Housing Subsidy Program"; - "Suitability" means the Housing has enough bedrooms for the size and composition of households, according to National Occupancy Standard; - "Targets and Outcomes" means the mutually agreed-to Targets and Outcomes set out in a completed Action Plan and includes the related indicators and expected results, all in accordance with Schedule C; - "Unit" means self-contained residential dwelling or as may be otherwise set out in the Action Plan.

-CMHC- NOVA SCOTIA BILATERAL AGREEMENT UNDER THE 2017 NATIONAL HOUSING STRATEGY
+CMHC - SASKATCHEWAN BILATERAL AGREEMENT UNDER THE 2017 NATIONAL HOUSING STRATEGY

-SCHEDULE B HNS-DELIVERED INITIATIVES (CMHC-FUNDED)
+SCHEDULE B: SHC-DELIVERED INITIATIVES (CMHC-FUNDED)